PhD Handbook

 Students should familiarize themselves with KU’s Embargo Policy, which lists conditions under which a student may seek an embargo on a dissertation and provides instructions for requesting an embargo.

-Required Time Lapse Between Dissertation Proposal Defense and Dissertation Final Defense
+Required Time Lapse Between Dissertation Proposal Defense and Dissertation Defense

-At least one month must elapse between the successful completion of the Oral Comprehensive Exam (Dissertation Proposal Defense) and the date of the final oral Dissertation Defense.
+At least one month must elapse between the successful completion of the Comprehensive Oral Exam (Dissertation Proposal Defense) and the date of the Dissertation Defense.

 Roles and Responsibilities

-• Sends details of dissertation defense (time and place) to the PhD Program Office four (4) weeks prior to defense.
-(See the Doctoral Candidates Checklist, which is available from the Graduate Academic Coordinator).
+- Sends details of dissertation defense (time and place) to the PhD Program Office four (4) weeks prior to defense.
+(See the Doctoral Candidates Checklist, which is available in Appendix 9 of the SSW PhD Students Teams Site).

-• Delivers a complete dissertation draft to the Dissertation Committee Chair and the methodologist in sufficient time for revisions to be made before giving the dissertation to the full committee for the defense.
-Whether to provide the draft to other committee members should be decided in consultation with the committee chair.
-Students should query committee members regarding their preferences in receiving the dissertation electronically or in hard copy, or both.
+- Delivers a complete dissertation draft to the Dissertation Committee Chair and the methodologist in sufficient time for revisions to be made before giving the dissertation to the full committee for the defense.
+Whether to provide the draft to other committee members should be decided in consultation with the committee Chair.
+Students should provide the dissertation electronically unless asked to provide hard copies by members of the Committee.

-• Delivers the final dissertation, in print or electronically, or both, to the Committee Members at least two weeks prior to the oral defense.
+- Delivers the final dissertation, in print or electronically, or both, to the Committee Members at least two weeks prior to the Dissertation Defense.

 Dissertation Committee Member

-Any dissertation committee member who judges that the student is not ready for the defense of the dissertation will relay this to the chair and to the student prior to the defense, along with detailed feedback about what must be demonstrated prior to the defense being rescheduled.
-The defense will not be scheduled until the chair, in consultation with the committee, believes the student is prepared.
+Upon receipt of the dissertation document, any dissertation committee member who judges that the student is not ready for the defense of the dissertation will relay this to the Chair and to the student prior to the defense, along with detailed feedback about what must be demonstrated prior to the defense being rescheduled.
+The defense will not be scheduled until the Chair, in consultation with the committee, believes the student is prepared.

 PhD Program Director & PhD Program Office

-Ascertains that all degree requirements have been met.
-When the request is approved, the final oral defense will be scheduled at the time and place arranged by the candidate.
+The Program Director and Office ascertain that all degree requirements have been met.
+When the request is approved, the Dissertation Defense will be scheduled at the time and place arranged by the candidate.
 This information is published in a University news medium as prescribed by Graduate Studies.
 The PhD Program Office may also announce the Dissertation Defense date.
 The PhD Program Office processes the necessary forms with Graduate Studies.

 Grading and Graduate Studies Evaluation